Officerwasu/WeScan/README.md

 # WeScan – Vulnerability Scanner

-## Project Title
 **WeScan: A Lightweight Web Application Vulnerability Scanner**

-## Objective
-To develop a Python-based tool that scans web applications for common security vulnerabilities, including Cross-Site Scripting (XSS), SQL Injection (SQLi), and Cross-Site Request Forgery (CSRF).
+A Python-based tool that scans web applications for common security vulnerabilities, including Cross-Site Scripting (XSS), SQL Injection (SQLi), and Cross-Site Request Forgery (CSRF).
 The goal is to identify exploitable weaknesses and present the results through an intuitive web interface and downloadable PDF reports.

 ## Detected Vulnerabilities